 Gratitude in the Application Process:

-- Expressing ‘Gratitude’: Finally it’s important to finish your personal summary by conveying a sense of passion for the role and gratitude for the opportunity.
-What do you like about the job or the team or the hospital?
+- Expressing ‘Gratitude’: Finally, it’s important to finish your personal summary by conveying a sense of passion for the role and gratitude for the opportunity.
+What do you like about the job, the team, or the hospital?
 How will this job help you out?
 Panels will generally award jobs to candidates they feel will be grateful.

 Talk About Your Achievements.

-But maybe its just a compliment your received from a grateful family or something unique your consultant wrote about your performance on your end of term report.
+But maybe it’s just a compliment you received from a grateful family or something unique your consultant wrote about your performance on your end-of-term report.

-Think also about what things you did that were special in medical school and write about one or two achievements there.
-Anything that shows leadership or organisation or teaching skills is good.
-So examples might be being secretary for a club or tutoring pre-clinical students.
-For the former you can talk about what the aims of the club were and what was achieved that year.
-For the latter you can talk about how many students you tutored and if you do have some teaching evaluations you can talk about these as well.
+Think also about what things you did that were special in medical school, and write about one or two achievements there.
+Anything that shows leadership, organisation, or teaching skills is good.
+Examples might include being a secretary for a club or tutoring pre-clinical students.
+For the former, you can talk about the club’s aims and what was achieved that year.
+For the latter, you can talk about how many students you tutored, and if you do have some teaching evaluations, you can talk about these as well.

 The Order.
 And The Rest.

-The expected and recommended order on a Doctor CV is as follows:
+The expected and recommended order on a Doctor’s CV is as follows:

 - Details (name, contacts, registration, short qualifications),